-Is it possible, then, to diagnose children with attention deficit disorder when impulsivity, opposition, and extreme activity are normal preschool behaviors?
+Is it possible, then, to diagnose ADHD in children when are normal preschool behaviors?
 Yes, but the tipping point in diagnosis is usually a matter of degree.
 “Children with ADHD are much more extreme than the average three-year-old,” says Alan Rosenblatt, M.D., a specialist in neurodevelopmental pediatrics.
 “It’s not just that a child with ADD can’t sit still.
 It’s that he can’t focus on any activity, even one that’s pleasurable, for any length of time.”

 Larry Silver, M.D., a psychiatrist at Georgetown University School of Medicine, says that an experienced teacher, one with a baseline of appropriate three-year-old behavior, can be a tremendous help.
 “You have to look at whether or not the behaviors are consistent in more than one environment,” he notes.

 But experts caution that, even with “red flags,” early diagnosis of ADHD can be difficult.
 “You have to delve deep into the root of certain behaviors,” says Silver.
 “A child might have separation anxiety, his fine motor skills or sensory problems could be making it hard for him to behave, or it could be evolving Pervasive Developmental Disorder,” he says.